 Parks are especially useful because there is plenty of varying terrain to enjoy.
 This can make a game of hide and seek far more exciting.
 Mulch, grass, and tarmac with traditional game markings are great ways to stimulate their imagination.
 Even small grassy patches can be used to practice cartwheels or simply for running around a while.
 The environment doesn’t have to be alien for it to be different from your home.
 And a difference can really stimulate their imaginations.

 Not exactly the easiest thing to sell to children, but getting them involved from a young age, can help those skills stick well into adulthood.
 Most importantly, helping around the house is a load off your back.
 House chores are essential for learning some independence, and you’ll thank us when they can wash their own clothes at 18!
 Bringing down their washing or helping to fold it and put away, to picking up their toys or rubbish around the house.
 It’ll keep them moving and teach them a respect for their home.

 …and walk to your local session!
 A nice brisk walk can get them ready for some ball skills and Ballers Academy is perfect for tots, younger and older kids.
 We love it but then, we’re biased!

 At Ballers, you’ll find weekly academies and holiday sessions for boys and girls from ages 2 to 12.
-With all abilities catered to and prices as low as £6 a session, you’ll be well on your way to smashing activity goals this summer!
+With all abilities catered to and prices as low as £14 a session, you’ll be well on your way to smashing those activity goals!